Naomi Tadmor Chair

-Naomi is an early modernist, whose published work has focused on the history of the family, language and texts, and practices of reading from the sixteenth to the nineteenth centuries.
+Naomi is a distinguished early modernist, whose published work has focused on the history of the family, language and texts, and practices of reading from the sixteenth to the nineteenth centuries.
 Much of her work revolves around the study of social relations, and their manifestations in language and text.

 Her first book investigated changing conceptions of kinship, family, and social networks.
 Her most recent book explored how concepts of social description were coined in English Bibles, from Wycliffe and Tyndale to King James, and their broader intellectual and social resonances especially in the sixteenth and seventeenth centuries.